Hello, soldier of simplicity!

 A new obsession is highlighting markers.
 They’re neon colors FFS! (see above) They’re used liberally in most of my books (about design, typography, communication and such… I rarely read fiction).

 I’m an Audible addict.
 No signs of recovery;) The allure of having someone read a great book to me, whilst I’m walking my dog Muffin: oh the joy!
 It also saves me time (I have trouble sitting still to read a book) and keeps me fresh on productivity, psychology, philosophy, neuroscience, marketing, and all the other subjects that interest me wildly.

 Why I fired myself

 I strongly believe it should be possible for anyone (you included) to design and maintain his or her (your) own website, without relying on a “professional web designer” to do it.

-With the above in mind, and me having lived as a professional web designer since 2008: yes… I’ve essentially fired fired my own ass here!
+I have lived as a professional web designer since 2008: yes… I’ve essentially fired my own ass here!
 And so be it, I’m very fine with that change.
-For a few years I was frustrated on a daily.
+For a few years, I was frustrated on a daily.
 Clients needed the same little things done on a regular basis.
 And while none of them were especially technically minded; I could feel on a deep gut-level, that IF it had been possible for them to make these website changes themselves: they would really really REALLY want to do so!
 And not just to save money on recurring “webmaster expenses” (my services have never been cheap) but much more importantly: because it would empower them!

 As a metaphor, I certainly wouldn’t want to rely on a translator to follow me around 24-7 if I moved to, say, a Spanish-speaking country on a permanent basis.
 I’d learn the language.
 To be self-proficient.
 To be in control.
 To navigate fluidly in everyday life and work.